jacobboy/timechamp/README.md

 #### TimeCamp API token
-Your TimeCamp API token is available at the bottom of the User Settings page.
-This can be provided to TimeChamp either via command line argument or read from the `TIMECAMP_API_TOKEN` environment variable.
+Your TimeCamp API token is available at the bottom of TimeCamp's User Settings page.

+If not supplied via CLI, TimeChamp with use the the `TIMECAMP_API_TOKEN` environment variable.
 Note that this is `TIMECAMP_API_TOKEN` rather than `TIMECHAMP_API_TOKEN`.

 ## License